Linda Crampton is a writer and experienced science teacher with an honors degree in biology. She enjoys writing about science and nature.

-The inland bearded dragon lives in dry areas of Australia.
+The wild inland bearded dragon lives in dry areas of Australia.
 It has a wide body and is one to two feet long, including its tail.
 The lizard is light tan to brown in color.
 Its head is triangular in shape and bears a pouch on the underside.
 The scales on the pouch look like spikes, especially along the sides of the pouch.
 The lizard also has a row of spikes along each side of its body and on the back of its head.
 Its legs are strong and are capable of lifting its body up so that it doesn't absorb heat from hot ground.

-A Baby Bearded Dragon Waves
+Bearded Dragon Reproduction

-The female lizard digs a burrow in the ground in which to lay each clutch, which often consists of around twenty-four eggs.
+The female digs a burrow in the ground in which to lay each clutch, which often consists of around twenty-four eggs.
 The number varies considerably, however.
 Neither the female nor the male take care of the eggs.
 As in many lizards, the incubation time depends on the temperature.
 The eggs usually hatch after sixty to eighty days.

 The young dragons live in trees until they mature.
-They are more vividly colored than the adults and often have yellow, orange or red-brown markings, like the youngster in the video above.
+They are more vividly colored than the adults and often have yellow, orange, or red-brown markings, like the youngster in the video above.
 Bearded dragons live for about ten to twelve years in captivity.

 The Hand Wave

 One display is a graceful, slow motion hand wave.
 The "fingers" are extended as the arm moves in a circular motion.
 The hand wave is used as a sign of submission, but it may have additional meanings, such as species recognition.